marceloweb/lambda-demo/README.md

-## Demonstration project using SAM to deploy a Lambda.
+## Demonstration project using AWS SAM CLI to deploy a Lambda.

 ```
 $ python3 deploy.py dev